ericwang184/cse15l-lab-reports/lab2.md

 # Lab 2 Report
 ## Part 1
 For my StringServer class, I also used the Server class provided to us in the week 2 lab.
-The first screenshot is the StringServer class, and the second screenshot below is the Server class.
+The first screenshot is the StringServer class.
 ![image](StringServer.png)
+The screenshot below is the Server class.
 ![image](Server.png)

 ## Part 2